 Point of View Considerations

-I spend a lot of time in the out of doors, so I’m comfortable there.
-If you are new to being out in nature, your experience might be far different than mine.
-That in itself can be something to be aware of.
-I have a work-in-progress novel which features a character who has lived her entire life in the big city.
-She does not enter a wooded area and feel that same sense of relief I experience.
+I recently wrote a novel which featured a character who has lived her entire life in the big city.
+She does not enter a wooded area and undergo the same sense of relief I experience.
 Her body does not relax.
-For my character the woods is a foreign world that frightens her a little.
-I have to be aware of that fact as I’m writing and make sure I look at it from her pov (point of view)—not mine.
-I have to examine how someone would experience each aspect of entering the wilderness for the first time.
-And yes, as she becomes more familiar with nature it becomes easier for me to write her scenes because it’s closer to my own experience.
+For my character, the woods is a foreign world that frightens her a little.
+I had to be aware of that fact as I was writing and make sure I looked at it from her POV (point of view)—not mine.
+I had to examine how someone, like her, would experience each aspect of entering the wilderness for the first time.
+And yes, as she became more familiar with nature it became easier for me to write her scenes because it’s closer to my own experience.